 2. Select the trees that you want to include in your report or click on Select all if you want a report of the entire model

-4. Optionally: (de)select specific block/tables by clicking on the table icon ()
+4. Optionally: (de)select specific object types and specific block/tables by clicking on the table icon ()

 5. Optionally: (de)select what kinds of additional information has to be included in the report: